 Anecdote: Poor Mr. Smith.
 All his kids caught really bad colds at the same time this year.
 One had a fever so high Mr. Smith had to call the doctor.
 He was charged for a house call and medicine.
 He has health insurance.
 Why can’t the bad, rich insurance company help him with that?

 With one non-catastrophic malady after another, voters began to hound their legislators about how their medical insurance didn’t cover nose bleeds, minor stiches, colds, birth control and on and on.
 With each complaint, politicians found fertile ground on which to plant their incumbency desires.
 Why dip into your savings to pay for one of the things responsible people save money for?
 Can’t Mommy Government wipe your noses for you?

 Sadly, not considering the consequences of their actions, the people loved the Mommy State making the big, bad, rich insurance companies pay for every conceivable thing they might suffer.
 By the 80’s, the mountain of mandates placed on insurance companies had reduced their profits to near zero.
 Government, by that time already in bed with the big companies, was interfering with interstate trade and telling companies what states they could and could not operate in.
 This went along with reams and reams of needless compliance.

 The insurance companies, under no obligation to commit suicide, passed the costs the government had placed on them along to the customer.
 Insurance was getting very expensive.
 With each turn of the government screw, hospitals were seeing more and more guaranteed revenue streams.
 They had no reason to compete with each other for nosebleeds and coughs.
 They ran their charges right up to what the law allows, whether they needed to or not.

-Best value for avid readers: Start reading with Kindle unlimited now!
+Best value for avid readers: Start reading free with Kindle unlimited now!